Mark Esper: Withdrawal of U.S. forces from Germany

+Esper reportedly directed European Command to develop options that met five key principles: 1) strengthen NATO, 2) reassure Allies, 3) enhance Russian deterrence, 4) improve U.S. strategic flexibility and EUCOM's operational agility, and 5) take care of American service members and their families.
+Esper's five key principles for troop withdrawal were met by the final plan EUCOM presented; the plan was further approved by the Pentagon.
+Though the final plan withdrew troops from Germany, it reunited these forces with like ones or their parent units in other allied countries.
+Additionally, combat forces and headquarters were deployed further east, closer to the Russian border, to enhance deterrence, security, and operation readiness.

+Esper reportedly believed that Trump's demand for speedy troop withdrawal was logistically impossible and strategically risky.
+As a result, Esper did not return as many forces to the United States, as desired by White House staff.
+The Associated Press reported that "A number of NATO diplomats and officials have suggested the pullout—which would be costly and might not even be logistically possible before the U.S. elections in November—probably won't happen."

 Trump's announcement of the withdrawal of U.S. troops was made without consultation with Germany or other NATO allies.
-In June 2020, Esper traveled to NATO headquarters in Brussels to meet with NATO secretary general Jens Stoltenberg and to reassure him that the U.S. would not announce any further troop movements or reductions without first consulting with NATO allies.
+In June 2020, Esper traveled to NATO headquarters in Brussels to meet privately with NATO secretary general Jens Stoltenberg to brief him on his plans and to reassure him that the U.S. would not announce any further troop movements or reductions without first consulting with NATO allies.

 In June 2020, Trump said at a press conference with Polish President Andrzej Duda that the United States planned to move some U.S. troops from Germany to Poland.
-Esper backed Trump's decision, saying that the Pentagon wants to send more troops to the Baltic states, Poland and Romania.
+Esper backed Trump's decision, saying that the Pentagon wants to send more troops to the Baltic states, Poland and Romania, consistent with the final force redeployment plan he approved a few months later.